 The University of North Carolina Police Department at Chapel Hill consists of 60 fully sworn Law Enforcement Officers and 19 Reserve Officers.
-The UNC Police Department maintains multiple divisions to include a Uniformed Patrol Division, Traffic Enforcement, Bicycle Patrol, 2 K9 Teams, Criminal Investigations, a Community Response Unit (CRU) and a Community Service Unit (CSU).
+The UNC Police Department maintains multiple divisions to include a Uniformed Patrol Division, 3 K9 Teams, Criminal Investigations, and a Community Services Unit (CSU).
+Opportunities exist within the patrol division for specialization in Traffic Enforcement, Bicycle and Motorcycle Patrol.
 The Police Department maintains its own 911 dispatch center and non-sworn security staff.
 All officers receive training in Emergency Response as well as Crisis Intervention Training.
 The UNC Police Department is a nationally accredited agency.
 Every year officers receive continuous training in addition to state mandated training.
 The University offers free tuition for up to three classes per year.
 UNC Police Department Officers at Chapel Hill receive many benefits due to their affiliation with the University and the Police Department.

 The University of North Carolina at Chapel Hill is a vibrant and diverse community made up of 29,000 students and 12,000 faculty and staff.
 With over 40,000 community members the University is larger than many communities in North Carolina.
 The UNC Police Department serves a main campus of over 729 acres as well as properties located throughout Carrboro, Chapel Hill, Orange County, Chatham County and Durham County.
 The University of North Carolina at Chapel Hill is an open campus bringing visitors from all over the world.